Whistler BC • April 7- 16, 2017

 No. There is no admission fee to take part in the World Ski & Snowboard Festival.
 Many of the events are free!

-Free events include the daily concerts on the main stage in the village and in the clubs during Kokanee Freeride Club Series, State of the Art, the Whistler DogFest, Mascot Mayhem, and many other activities, events and showcases throughout the Village walkways.
+Free events include the daily concerts on the main stage in the village and in the clubs during Kokanee Freeride Club Series (19+ only), State of the Art, the Whistler DogFest, Mascot Mayhem, and many other activities, events and showcases throughout the Village walkways.

 Tickets are required for a few of the evening events, including The END, Intersection, the Pro Photographer Showdown and the 72hr.
 Filmmaker Showdown.